davidtaylorhq/discourse-docs-experiment/docs/guides/frontend/form-kit/form.md

 Transient data represents the state of the data at a given time as it's represented in the form, and not yet propagated to the `@data`.

 :::tip
-This is useful if you for example when you want to have conditionals in your form based on other fields.
+This is useful if you want to have conditionals in your form based on other fields.
 :::

 #### Examples